h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 Move the ESP stack pointer (top of the stack) into the ECX register to store the const struct sockaddr *addr argument.

-The value of 16 (sizeof function) will be pushed onto the stack.
+The value of 16 (struct sockaddr) will be pushed onto the stack.

 The next instruction set moves the hex value for the socket function into the lower half of EAX which is required for the bind syscall: